Showing posts with label Identity Server. Show all posts

 • /revoke - used to revoke a token

-• /userinfo - used to hold profile info for the user e.g. name, email.
-The /userinfo endpoint is used in OIDC implementations of OAuth and specifies user must use: address, phone, email, profile in their scopes.
+• /userinfo - used to hold profile info for the user, e.g. name, email.
+The /userinfo endpoint is used in OIDC implementations of OAuth and specifies that the user must use the following scopes: address, phone, email, and profile.

 • /.well-known/oauth-authorization-server - useful to discover the actual OAuth implementation.